teelicht/resume_astro/src/pages/index.md

 ## About Me

-I am the Chief Product Owner for eCommerce Customer Touchpoints at REWE International AG (IT), leading a unit of approximately 30 people with full responsibility for the product strategy and development of our online shop software stack.
-My role also includes complete financial oversight for the unit, from budgeting to controlling.
+I am a product and technology leader focused on building high-performing, agile teams that deliver outstanding customer experiences.
+As Chief Product Owner at REWE International IT, I lead a unit of 30+ people responsible for our eCommerce software stack, managing everything from product strategy and development to the full budget.

-We navigate a complex enterprise environment, which necessitates a scaled agile approach with a strong emphasis on cross-team dependency management.
-In all development, I advocate for a customer-centric model, guided by agile principles and a firm commitment to high standards in software engineering.
+My approach is deeply rooted in agile principles, but I emphasize practical application over dogma.
+I believe in using scaling frameworks and Flight Levels to manage complex dependencies and empower teams.
+I am ultimately driven by creating clear, sustainable systems that allow people to do their best work and deliver real value to customers.

 ## Work Experience